Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Results

-We carry out node classification experiments on Cora, CiteSeer, and PubMed to demonstrate our model would not suffer from the over-smoothing issue and performs well with very deep implicit layers. \cref{fig:oversmooth} shows that as the number of layers increases our model maintains good performance whilst GCN degrades catastrophically.
-Additionally, APPNP performs more stably than GCN because it can incorporate $T$-hop neighbors to mitigate over-smoothing.
-Nevertheless, its performance tends to decline when the architecture becomes exceedingly deep, as demonstrated by the outcomes from Cora and PubMed.
+\textbf{Over-smoothing.} We carry out node classification experiments on Cora, PubMed, and Chameleon datasets to show our model would not suffer from over-smoothing and performs well with large iteration steps $T$. \cref{fig:os-analysis} illustrates that as the number of steps (or layers for GCN) increases, our model maintains good performance whilst GCN degrades catastrophically.
+It shows that DIGNN-$\Delta_\Phi$ can avoid over-smoothing for Cora, PubMed, and Chameleon datasets.

+\textbf{Convergence analysis.} We conduct experiments on Cora, PubMed, and Chameleon datasets to investigate the convergence properties of the implicit layers for DIGNN-$\Delta_\Phi$ concerning different iteration numbers $T$.
+We use $\mu = 2$ and other hyperparameters from \cref{tab:tab7}.
+The results of \cref{fig:T-pubmed} state as $T$ increases, the value of $\|\mZ^{(T)} - \mZ^{(T-1)}\|_F$ on three datasets quickly decreases and approaches to $0$.
+It validates the convergence results given in \cref{thrm:corol3}.

+\textbf{The impact of hyperparameter $\mu$.} We study the impact of $\mu$ on the performance of DIGNN-$\Delta_\Phi$ for Cora and PubMed datasets.
+We use $T=10$ and other hyperparameters following \cref{tab:tab7} and fix the spectral norm of $\Theta_\chi, \Theta_\phi$ at $1$ by applying \textit{spectral normalization} on them.
+The results of PubMed in \cref{fig:mu_analysis} indicate that as $\mu$ increases from $1$ to $2$, both the term $\|\mZ^{(T)} - \mZ^{(T-1)}\|_F$ and the generalization gap $|L_u(f) - \widehat{L}_m(f)|$ decreases.
+Similar observation to the results of Cora.
+This indicates that, within a certain range, as $\mu$ increases ($\frac{\lambda_\Phi}{\mu}$ will decrease as $\|\Theta_\chi\|, \|\Theta_\phi\|$ are fixed), DIGNN-$\Delta_\Phi$ will have better convergence and generalization properties.
+It also validates the discussion in \cref{remk:connection} that fast convergence results in better generalization.

+When $\mu > 2$, $\|\mZ^{(T)} - \mZ^{(T-1)}\|_F$ approaches to $0$ but the generalization gap increases.
+It is reasonable as for $\mu > 2$, DIGNN-$\Delta_\Phi$ already converges well and its performance becomes more influenced by other factors.
+As $\mu$ increases, \cref{eq:Dirichlet} would impose more emphasis on ensuring the input feature constraints and less on feature smoothing.
+However, overly emphasizing the constraints, e.g., $\mu \geq 5$, could lead to overfitting in the input and output layers described in \cref{eq:model-in} in \cref{eq:model-out} respectively, which are assumed to exhibit constant Lipschitness in our theoretical analysis.

+These results support our claim in \cref{remk:connection} that $\mu$ not only controls the trade-off between feature smoothing and input constraints in \cref{eq:Dirichlet}, but also influences the convergence and generalization properties for the model.